daniel-furman/daniel-furman.github.io/content/posts/zero-to-one-AI.md

 ---
-title: "Using a startup mentality to productize AI/ML solutions."
+title: "Using a startup mentality to productize AI solutions."
 date: 2022-16-10
 katex: true
 markup: "mmark"